kubernetes/autoscaler/README.md

 ## What's inside

 [Cluster Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler) - a component that automatically adjusts the size of a Kubernetes
 Cluster so that all pods have a place to run and there are no unneeded nodes.
 Works with GCP and AWS.
-Current state - late beta, moving towards GA.
+Version 1.0 (GA) released with kubernetes 1.8.

 [Vertical Pod Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/vertical-pod-autoscaler) - a set of components that automatically adjust the amount of CPU and memory requested by pods running in the Kubernetes Cluster.
 Current state - under development.